Tobi Jnohope: International career

-Jnohope was born in Florida, United States to a Dominican Kalinago father and Nigerian Yoruba mother.
+Jnohope was born in Florida, United States to a Dominican father and Nigerian mother.
 After initially being undecided about which nation to represent, in July 2019 he was included in Dominica's under-23 squad for 2020 CONCACAF Men's Olympic Qualifying Championship qualification.
 He scored his team's only goal in its opening match against Jamaica, an eventual surprise 1–1 draw.
 He went on to make two appearances in the tournament.